Great For Everyday Use

 There are many wonderful benefits to the child once they have eliminated the thumb or finger sucking habit.
 Here are some of our favorites:

-- For children under the age of five, misalignment of the teeth and jaw due to the sucking habit should realign without intervention.
+- For children under the age of four and younger, the teeth and jaw should realign naturally once thumb sucking ceases.

 - The skin and calluses on the finger will heal.